Exelixis Inc (EXEL) Shares Plummet Below 1-Year High - News Heater

-Exelixis Inc (NASDAQ: EXEL) has seen a decline in its stock price by -1.53 in relation to its previous close of 22.22.
-However, the company has experienced a 0.60% gain in its stock price over the last five trading sessions.
+Exelixis Inc (NASDAQ: EXEL) has seen a decline in its stock price by -3.29 in relation to its previous close of 22.22.
+However, the company has experienced a -3.29% decline in its stock price over the last five trading sessions.
 InvestorPlace reported 2023-10-02 that Low-beta stocks allow investors to sleep well at night as the latest developments on interest rate hikes and their effects on the market cause anxiety.
 Despite things being slightly better than in previous years, central banks are still open to increasing interest rates, and oil prices are still rising.

 Is It Worth Investing in Exelixis Inc (NASDAQ: EXEL) Right Now?